Kryvchenko/OrangeHRM/README.md

 ## Setup

 - clone this repository
-- Install all dependencies for this project with "npm install"
+- Install all dependencies for this project with `npm install`
-- Testing environment is set to "qa", to change it navigate to package.json, and add desired enviroment to the test script "test": "ENV=qa|prod|dev npx wdio run ./wdio.conf.js".
+- Testing environment is set to "qa", to change it navigate to package.json, and add desired enviroment to the test script "test": `ENV=qa|prod|dev npx wdio run ./wdio.conf.js`.

 ## Running test